ArashPartow/exprtk/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 [SECTION 24 - RUNTIME CHECKS]
 The  ExprTk library  provides the  ability to  perform runtime  checks
-during expression evaluation so as  to ensure memory access  violation
+during expression evaluation so as to ensure situations such as memory
+access violation, compilation stack-overflow and evaluation time limit
 errors  are caught  and handled  without causing  further issues.
 The
 checks typically cover:

    1. Vector access and handling